Aerodynamics at the Particle Level: The Coand a effect

+A common application of the effect illustrated in Figure \ref{fig:WingFlow} is the Bunsen burner.
+An exploded view is shown in Figure \ref{fig:BunsenBurner} below.

+The effect shown in the first panel of Figure \ref{fig:WingFlow} is utilized in the Bunsen burner and any other burner where the fuel and air is mixed upstream of the flame.
+The needle valve regulates the rate of fuel flow and the Coand\v{a} effect accounts for the mixing as air is drawn in from outside the burner.

-\subsubsection{The Coand\v{a} propelling device}
+\subsection{The Coand\v{a} propelling device}

 Henri Coand\v{a} held many patents but perhaps the most interesting for aerodynamic design is his design of a propelling device \cite{coandapatent}.
-The patent disclosure is Appendix \ref{coandaapp}.
 The device develops lift as an enhanced buoyant force produced by decreased pressure on the top.
-This decreased pressure on the curved circular surface is caused by a flow of gas at high-pressure exhausting tangentially to an annular airfoil from an annular slit.
-In addition to enhancing the buoyant force, the device would remove the bow wave that would hinder the motion of the device.
+This decreased pressure on the curved circular surface is caused by a flow of air at high-pressure exhausting tangentially to an annular airfoil from an annular slit.
+In addition to enhancing the buoyant force, the device removes the bow wave that would otherwise hinder the motion of the device.

 A bow wave is normally formed when an object moves through a fluid.
 It is easy to see the bow wave of a ship or barge.
 As it is propelled in the water, a ship must push water out of the way.
 Because the water has mass, force is required to move it.
-By Newton's third law, there is an equal and opposite force exerted on the ship.
-This effect causes drag in addition to the viscous drag of the hull of the ship as it moves through the water.
+By Newton\textquotesingle s third law, there is an equal and opposite force exerted on the ship.
+This effect causes drag in addition to the viscous drag along the hull of the ship as it moves through the water.

-A toy helium balloon rises much more slowly than if it weren't hindered by a bow wave in the air.
+A toy helium balloon rises much more slowly than if it weren`t hindered by a bow wave in the air.
 It is primarily the force of the bow wave that is responsible for the phenomenon of {\em terminal velocity}.
-By extending his arms and legs, a skydiver can control the terminal velocity, increasing or decreasing it.
-Figures 1 and 3 of Appendix \ref{coandaapp} illustrate the dissipation of the bow wave by the Coand\v{a} propelling device.
+By extending his arms and legs, a skydiver can control his terminal velocity, increasing or decreasing it, by manipulating the area of the surface presented to the air.
+It is the bow wave of the total surface that causes the third law force impeding the fall.

+Figures \ref{fig:Coandaproptotal} and \ref{fig:Coandaprop} below illustrate the function and also the dissipation of the bow wave by the Coand\v{a} propelling device.